nunit/docs/docs/articles/nunit/release-notes/framework.md

 # Framework Release

-## NUnit 4.0.0-beta.1 - October 8.
+## NUnit 4.0.0 - November 26.
 2023

-This is the first beta release of version 4 of NUnit.
-This is an incremental improvement of version 3, and can be used with the same runners as before, although a minor upgrade might be needed for some.
-For the `NUnit3TestAdapter`, you will need version 4.5 to run tests with NUnit 4.
+This release is an incremental improvement of version 3, and can be used with the same runners as before, although a minor upgrade might be needed for some.

-This release has more than 50 fixes and improvements implemented.
+For the `NUnit3TestAdapter`, you will need version `4.5` to run tests with NUnit 4.

+If you use the `NUnit Console`, you will need version `3.15.3` or later (but not any 3.16.X versions)).

-The minimum target framework supported is now dotnet framework 4.6.2, and .net 6.0.
+The minimum target framework supported is now dotnet framework `4.6.2`, and .net `6.0`.

-See the [planning notes](../Towards-NUnit4.md) for more information about the changes, and also information on the breaking changes in this release.
+See the [planning notes](../Towards-NUnit4.md) for more information about the changes.

-(The list below is work in progress, and includes issues that is fixed in the upcoming next release, beta.2 or final)
+See the [migration guide](https://docs.nunit.org/articles/nunit/release-notes/Nunit4.0-MigrationGuide.html) for how to move your projects from NUnit 3 to NUnit 4.

 ### Credits

 All issues marked "Fixed by team" has been done by [the members of the framework team][TeamLink].

 Issues marked "Thanks to" has been done by external contributors.
 We appreciate all the work all these people have been doing!

 There are 112 issues fixed in this release.

 ### Enhancements